Blog Posts on Tall And True

 "Well, now what do we do?" asked Jack.
 "John's birthday party is over and there is nothing to do."

-Remember, this was a time before computer games and smart gadgets.
+Remember, this was a time before computer games and gadgets.
 When TVs were black and white and offered limited program options for children.

 "I know," said Jane thoughtfully, "Why don't we go to that little island of sand in the river?"